 - Sports injuries

-A minor injury can damage the spinal cord if the spine is weakened, such as from or .
-Injury can also occur if the spinal canal protecting the spinal cord has become too narrow () due to the normal aging process.
+A minor injury can damage the spinal cord.
+Conditions, such as or can weaken the spinal cord.
+Injury can also occur if the spinal canal protecting the spinal cord has become too narrow ().
+This occurs during normal aging.